Congruity of the Crab pulsar's gamma-ray spectrum with the spectral distribution of tightly focused caustics: Spectral distribution function of tightly focused caustics

 where

 and $\Im{}$ and $*$ denote an imaginary part and the complex conjugate, respectively.
-The positive parameter $\sigma$ has a vanishingly small value at the peak of a high-frequency pulse~\citep[][Section~4.5]{Ardavan2021}.
-For the purposes of the present analysis, we may therefore replace $\boldsymbol{\cal P}$ and $\boldsymbol{\cal Q}$ by their limiting values for $k\gg1$ and $\sigma\ll1$ and treat the quantities $\kappa_1$, $a$ and $\beta$ that appear in equation~(\ref{E2}) as constant parameters.
+The variable $\sigma$ has a vanishingly small value at those privileged latitudes (relative to the star's spin axis) where the high-frequency radiation is observable~\citep[][Sect.~4.5]{Ardavan2021}.
+For the purposes of the analysis in Sect.~\ref{sec:fit}, we may therefore replace $\boldsymbol{\cal P}$ and $\boldsymbol{\cal Q}$ by their limiting values for $k\gg1$ and $\sigma\ll1$ and treat the quantities $\kappa_1$, $\zeta_1$ and $\beta$ that appear in Eq.~(\ref{E2}) as constant parameters.

-To take account of the fact that the parameter $\sigma$ assumes a non-zero range of values (bordering on $\sigma=0$) across the width of a high-frequency pulse~\citep[][Section~3]{Ardavan2022a}, we must integrate $S_\nu$ with respect to $\sigma$ over a finite interval $0\le\sigma\le\sigma_0$ with $\sigma_0\ll1$.
-Performing the integration of the Airy functions in equation~(\ref{E2}) with respect to $\sigma$ by means of Mathematica, we thus obtain
+To take account of the fact that the variable $\sigma$ assumes a non-zero range of values (bordering on $\sigma=0$) across the latitudinal width of a high-frequency radiation beam~\citep[][Sect.~3]{Ardavan2022a}, we must integrate $S_\nu$ with respect to $\sigma$ over a finite interval $0\le\sigma\le\sigma_0$ with $\sigma_0\ll1$.
+Performing the integration of the Airy functions in Eq.~(\ref{E2}) with respect to $\sigma$ by means of Mathematica, we thus obtain

 where